 Stress of coaching can add up quick in the NFL

-The hours are brutal, and so are the expectations of millions who sit in judgment of what you do on Sundays.
+The hours are brutal, and so are the expectations of millions who sit in judgment of what you do on Sunday afternoon.

 Being a coach in the NFL isn’t necessarily an automatic ticket to the emergency room.
-But the hospitalization of two coaches on one midseason weekend_one after collapsing on U.S. primetime television_is a scary reminder that the unrelenting pressure of trying to win games week after week can be hazardous.
+But the hospitalization of two coaches on one midseason weekend— one after collapsing on primetime television — is a scary reminder that the unrelenting pressure of trying to win football games week after week can be a dangerous thing.

 Like Denver’s John Fox, Reeves knew he had heart issues during the season.
 Like Fox, he wanted to put them off as his team made a run to the playoffs.